EMERGENCY ALERT

-With your help, Save the Children works to help children and their communities adapt to the impacts of the climate crisis, including tornadoes.
+With your help, Save the Children works to help children and their communities adapt to the impacts of extreme weather, including tornadoes.
 Our experts provide tornado safety tips to keep kids and families safe before, during and after an emergency.
-Learn more about our tornado relief work and our history of responding to tornadoes across the U.S.
+Learn more about our tornado relief work, including our ongoing response in Kentucky, and our history of responding to tornadoes across the U.S.

 Mississippi